RanvierMUD/docs/docs/building/rooms.md

 Room A to run into a door when going east to Room B you specify the door config on Room B, not on Room A.  It should be noted that, while the `Room` object allows the definition of doors/locks, nothing in the core (or rooms themselves) block access based on these doors/locks, that is done inside the bundles.
-See the `move` command in the `ranvier-commands` bundle for an demonstration of how access is blocked or the `lock`/`open` commands to see how the doors are controlled.
+See the `move` command in the `bundle-example-commands` bundle for an demonstration of how access is blocked or the `lock`/`open` commands to see how the doors are controlled.

 > Note: When defining doors be careful to make sure you don't accidentally define a double door like a hotel room where
 > Room A has a door blocking access to Room B and Room B has _another_ door blocking access from Room A as this could